-Department of Nursing Personnel
+Department of Nursing

-The Department of Nursing oversees academic matters pertaining to the College of Adult & Professional Studies nursing major.
-Department of Nursing faculty members are designated as program director and faculty advisors.
+The department of nursing oversees academic matters pertaining to the College of Adult & Professional Studies nursing major.
+Department of nursing faculty members are designated as program director and faculty advisors.

-Elizabeth Peterson, D.Min.ChairKrista Hoekstra, M.A.Program Director, Undergraduate Nursing
+Elizabeth Peterson, D.Min.
+Associate Dean of Nursing Krista Hoekstra, M.A.
+Program Director, B.S. in Nursing (RN to B.S.)